GeovanniG/GeovanniG.github.io/content/posts/dry-patterns-in-asp-net.md

 ## Filters
 Another option to remove boilerplate code is to use Filters.
 What separates a filter from middleware is that a filter can be applied on an as-needed basis.
 They do not need to be applied globally -- unlike Middleware, although they can be -- but are normally applied on certain action methods or controllers as needed.

 For example, the following filter can validate if the user is a certain age.
-It uses reflection and assumes the controller has a paramater named ``age``:
+It uses reflection and assumes the controller has a parameter named ``age``:
 ```csharp
 public class VerifyAgeFilter : ActionFilterAttribute
 {